MordecaiMalignatus/mordecaimalignatus.github.io/_posts/2026-05-08-the-llm-flood-as-seen-from-the-trenches.md

     wanted to.
 So we've now started to do the long journey of turning a hacked-together, mostly vibe-coded application into a thing suitable for production, and it's not particularly great.

+[^5]: This has led to this quote that to this day is the clearest depiction of
+    panicked action from external pressures coupled with LLM-reliance I've seen:

+    > Uh, guys, I think I fixed it, but I don't know if I can describe what I did.

+    They did, in fact, not fix it.
+The incident was a misconfiguration of our VPN (Tailscale) that led to networking breakdowns, the "fix" they did was to add their laptop as a host to tailscale.
+They saw the connectivity restored, but they did not resolve anything close to the problem.